 Marijuana is becoming legal in more and more states both for recreational and medicinal uses.
 Whatever side of the argument you stand on for that — the reality is that when you’re pregnant things are very different.

 It is illegal for a doctor to give you a marijuana prescription while you are pregnant.

 Consequences for your baby for smoking marijuana during your pregnancy

-Marijuana during your pregnancy can cause:
+However, there are studies showing that marijuana use during your pregnancy can cause:

 - low birth weight